ipapamagic/IPaAVPlayer/README.md

 ## License

-IPaMusicPlayer is available under the MIT license.
+IPaAVPlayer is available under the MIT license.
 See the LICENSE file for more info.